kailash-manasarovar/forgivenet-suite/developer-docs/docs/compile-deploy.md

 ## Initialise

-Run the following at the project root to set up truffle:
+* Run the following at the project root to set up truffle:

 ```bash
 truffle init
 ```
+* Say yes to everything.

 ## Compile